 Available evidence suggests that recent catch levels of all SPF quota species are sustainable.
-In 2014/15, catches of Blue Mackerel, Jack Mackerel, Redbait and Australian Sardine were relatively low and well below the Tier 2 maximum RBCs of each species for both the West and East subareas of the SPF.
-There is no evidence to suggest that the recent low catches for these species relate to a depleted stock biomass.
-Rather, reductions in fishing effort and catch appear to be driven by economic constraints.
-In 2014/15, catches increased following the entrance of a factory-trawler into the SPF.
+In 2015/16, catches of Blue Mackerel, Jack Mackerel, Redbait and Australian Sardine were relatively low and below the maximum RBCs of each species for both the West and East sub-areas of the SPF.
+Since 2014/15, effort and catch has increased following the entry of a factory-trawler into the SPF.
+There is no evidence to suggest that the low catches from 2011/12 to 2014/15 for the SPF species relate to low abundance.
+Changes in fishing effort, and therefore catches, appear to have been driven by economic factors, rather than changes in stock abundance.